docker/docs/docker-hub/billing/faq.md

 When your legacy individual or organizational repository plan comes up for renewal in January 2021, your plan will be converted to the closest equivalent plan on the date of renewal.
 So if your plan renews on January 15th, your plan will convert on that date.
 All plans will be converted by January 31st, 2021.

-To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update) page.
+To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update){:target="blank" rel="noopener" class=""} page.

-To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs).
+To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs){:target="blank" rel="noopener" class=""}.

 ### What new features will I get in my seat-based subscription once I move from a legacy repository-based Docker subscription?

 When your legacy individual or organizational repository plan comes up for renewal in January 2021, your plan will be converted to the closest equivalent plan on the date of renewal.
 So if your plan renews on January 15th, your plan will convert on that date.
 All plans will be converted by January 31st, 2021.

-To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update) page.
+To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update){:target="blank" rel="noopener" class=""} page.

-To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs).
+To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs){:target="blank" rel="noopener" class=""}.

 ### What new features will I get in my seat-based subscription once I move from a legacy repository-based Docker subscription?

 Docker Pro and Docker Team subscriptions have a number of new features not available to repository-based accounts.
 Key new Docker platform features you will receive once your subscription migrates include:
-More details are available at the [Docker Pricing](https://www.docker.com/pricing) page.
+More details are available at the [Docker Pricing](https://www.docker.com/pricing){:target="blank" rel="noopener" class=""} page.

 * Unlimited private and public repositories
 * Unlimited authenticated image pulls